-We are attorneys located in Eastgate, Ohio.
-Bankruptcy has been the main focus of our practice for over 28 years.
+We are bankruptcy attorneys located in Eastgate, Ohio.
+Our main focus of practice has been bankruptcy for over 28 years.

 For more information check out our website at www.keegancolpa.com.

-Contact your Eastgate, Ohio bankruptcy attorney today for your free consultation 513-752-3900.
+Every situation is unique so contact your Eastgate, Ohio Bankruptcy Attorney today for your free consultation.